September 2019

 Stay details

-- Our stay: 2 nights, September 21 and 22
+- Our stay: 2 nights, September 18 & 19, 2019

-Where we ate, what we did
+What we ate, what we did

-- Drinks at Cathedral Cafe
+- Drinks and pizza at Svalbar

-- Dinner at Skur 33
+- Dinner at Restaurant Kroa

-- Coffee at Tjuvholmen sculpture garden
+- Coffee at Freune AS

 When we choose a hotel, we spend at least some time figuring out the kind of room we want to book.
 As we’ve discovered, the particular room can make a big difference in a stay (see our entry on